 - Made in USA, but denim is Japanese

-- Not everyone likes the simplicity/fades
+- Not everyone likes the lack of fabric variety

 - Not a wide variety of fits

 These jeans are American made, they fade fast, and they’re inexpensive.
 That’s more than enough reason to buy them, especially given I happen to be a pretty big cheapskate.